shaoxiongji/sw-detection/README.md

   year={2018},
   publisher={Hindawi}
 }

+@article{ji2020suicidal,
+  title={Suicidal Ideation Detection: A Review of Machine Learning Methods and Applications}, author={Ji, Shaoxiong and Pan, Shirui and Li, Xue and Cambria, Erik and Long, Guodong and Huang, Zi}, journal={arXiv preprint arXiv:1910.12611}, year={2020}
+}
 ```

 There is also a remarkable work from University of Maryland which was finished almost at the same period of our work.